RobbingSpree/HLMSH-Novel/character details/Felicity Harbor.md

 - ignores pain and discomfort at all costs

 starting point of the story: Like a puppy, wondering around and following whoever has her, develops a bad relationship with physical affection

+appearance:
+pale skin, splotched with bruises (at the start of the story, eventually the bruises fade) short silvery blond hair, about neck length, a bit uneven from a inproptu haircut frank gave her a month ago unhealthily skinny, bones easily visible no visible muscles cause she stays hydrated almost no boob has been a home body and remote worker for years so wears comphy clothes more than anything else